dominiquedevriese/ogp-notes/modular_effects.md

 }
 //...
 ```
-In this scenario, the `System.out.println(...)` statements that we had before correspond to direct updats of the `System.out` global variable.
+In this scenario, the `System.out.println(...)` statements that we had before correspond to direct updates of the `System.out` global variable.
-The new requirements listed above requiring modifying the internal representation of this variable and imposing invariants on it.
+Implementing the application features 1-2-3 listed above would require modifying the internal representation of this variable and imposing invariants on it.
 This is hard to implement because the state is not encapsulated, but accessed directly by all other components.
 Instead, it would have been better to use a [data abstraction](complexity_modularity_abstraction.md#data-abstractions), for example like this:
 ```java